-This collection is protected by the Copyright Law of the United States (Title 17, U.S. Code).
+This collection may be protected by the Copyright Law of the United States (Title 17, U.S. Code).
 It is the user's responsibility to verify copyright ownership and to obtain all necessary permissions prior to the reproduction, publication, or other use of any portion of these materials.
 Researchers may quote from the collection under the fair use provision of the copyright law.

 Biographical Sources: Something About the Author, vol. 188, p.
 198-202 and Contemporary Authors, vol. 53-56, p.
 556-557.